 What you may find surprising is that shakes generally contain fewer nutrients than whole foods.
 For that reason, shakes may help you lose weight, but whole foods can offer a bigger nutritional punch.

 of menopause for some women.
 It can also help with osteoporosis by helping

 Other types of protein include:

-Egg protein, released more slowly than whey, can be taken throughout the day.
+protein, released more slowly than whey, can be taken throughout the day.

 proteins help support immune function and enhance muscle growth.

-protein, which is 100 percent plant-based, is a good choice for vegetarians or for
+protein, which is 100% plant-based, is a good choice for vegetarians or for

 protein is highly digestible, hypo-allergenic and economical.

-Build muscles — For muscle growth, choose a protein powder with a high biological value (a value that measures how well the body can absorb and utilize a protein).
+Build muscle — For muscle growth, choose a protein powder with a high biological value (a value that measures how well the body can absorb and utilize a protein).
 Whey protein and whey isolates are your best options.

 Avoid gastrointestinal problems — Patients with irritable bowel syndrome or lactose intolerance should choose powders that don’t contain lactose sugars, artificial sweeteners or dextrins/maltodextrins.
 If you have a gluten allergy or sensitivity, don’t choose powders that contain gluten.

-Stick to your budget — To save money, buy tubs of protein powder instead of ready-to-drink protein shakes which are more expensive because they’re convenient.
+Stick to your budget — To save money, buy tubs of protein powder instead of ready-to-drink protein shakes, which are more expensive because they’re convenient.

 To recover after exercise, an athlete or avid exerciser should consume protein within 60 minutes of a workout.
 That’s when your muscles are most responsive to the use of protein for the repair and growth process.